iluvjava/Maths/Notebook 2.0 obsidian/STATS 501 Statistics for Mathematicians/Multinomial Coefficients.md

 **Observe**:

-The number of terms in the sum can be produced by the [[Stars And Bars]] theorem.
+The number of terms in the sum can be produced by the [[../MATH 000 Math Essential/Probability, Stats/Stars And Bars]] theorem.
 It's basically summing up all the different ways of $m$ positive integers that can sum up to $n$ exactly.

 **Example**: